 Several Christians were injured and homes destroyed by a mob of Muslims in Katanga village, Bauchi State, Nigeria, after a Christian woman was accused of committing blasphemy in a WhatsApp message.

 The woman, Rhoda Jatau, was said to have shared a video in which a Ghanaian convert from Islam protested the killing of Deborah Samuel and allegedly made disparaging remarks about Muhammad, the prophet of Islam.

 A group of Muslim young people searched for Jatau after Friday prayers on May 20, but she had already been moved to a safe location.

 The Muslims then launched an attack against the Christian community, injuring several Christians including the pastor of a local church.

 They tried to burn down the church building, but being unable to get access to the church they instead set fire to adjacent buildings.

-More than 40 bags of fertiliser and 80 bags of corn were destroyed in the fire.
+More than 40 bags of fertilizer and 80 bags of corn were destroyed in the fire.
 The mob also looted Christian shops and businesses, as well as setting more fires.